koenvervloesem/awesome-rhasspy/readme.md

 - [Documentation](https://rhasspy.readthedocs.io) - The official reference with installation instructions, tutorials, the whitepaper and more.
 - [Forum](https://community.rhasspy.org) - The place to get help, follow announcements, show your Rhasspy projects and discuss development.
-- [GitHub organization](https://github.com/rhasspy/) - The place to get the lastest code for all Rhasspy components, and open issues and pull requests.
+- [GitHub organization](https://github.com/rhasspy/) - The place to get the latest code for all Rhasspy components, and open issues and pull requests.

 ## Tutorials